nexmo-se/remote-patient-monitoring/README.md

 The app has following roles:
 - A Nurse can:
-  - View up to 10 patients(configurable) at a time
+  - View up to 10 patients at a time
   - Start a 1-1 call with a patient
   - Accept/Reject a patient’s call request
   - View the rest of the patients even in a call